 Mostly, LGBTQIA+ associations or initiatives are forced to work under the umbrella of HIV prevention or other.

-LGBTQIA+ people forced escape Burundi to other countries and seek asylum in other countries.
+LGBTQIA+ people are forced to escape Burundi to other countries and seek asylum in other countries.
 The main destination are neighboring countries such as Kenya or Uganda, which cooperate with the UNHCR.
-Some of families have the means to send their children to European or North American countries.
+Some families have the means to send their children to European or North American countries.